 There are many types of injuries that may be eligible for workers’ compensation benefits.
 Some common work injuries include:

 1. Repetitive Strain Injuries

-Repetitive strain injuries, also called repetitive motion injuries, are caused by repetitive motions that occur over a long period of time.
+Repetitive strain injuries also called repetitive motion injuries, are caused by repetitive motions that occur over a long period.
 For example, carpal tunnel syndrome and tendinitis are common repetitive injuries.
 They occur when a person performs the same motion often over an extended period and often affect employees who use computers for work.
 Other industries where employees can sustain these types of injuries include assembly line and construction workers.

 2. Slip and Fall Injuries

 Slip and fall injuries can occur in any type of workplace, but they are particularly common in industries like construction and manufacturing.
 These accidents can be caused by wet floors, debris, or other hazards in the way.
-A slip-and-fall accident can lead to a number of serious injuries, including brain damage.
+A slip-and-fall accident can lead to several serious injuries, including brain damage.